detnos/galvanize-tdd-mortgage-lender/README.md

 - then I should see my total available funds increase according to how much I added

+As a lender, I want to determine whether or not an applicant is a good candidate to offer a loan to so that I can qualify or deny them for a requested loan amount
+- Given that a loanApplicant has a good debt-to-income ratio (DTI < 36%), a credit score above 620, and an amountSaved >= 25% of the requested loanAmount,
+- When they apply for a loan
+- then I should qualify them
+- For the loanApplicant above, `lender.qualifyLoanApplication(loanApplicant, loanAmount: 250000 )` should return `true`
+- For the loanApplicant above, `lender.qualifyLoanApplication(loanApplicant, loanAmount: 1000000 )` should return `false`

 As a lender, I want to deny applicants who request higher loan amounts than I have available in my funds so that I don't go bankrupt
 - Given that an applicant requests a loan,
 - when the requested amount is greater than the amount of funds I have available